edgedb/edgedb/docs/datamodel/indexes.rst

-By indexing on ``User.name``, queries that filter, order, or group by the ``name`` property will be faster, as the database can look up a name in the index instead of scanning through all Users sequentially.
+By indexing on ``User.name``, queries that filter, order, or group by the ``name`` property will be faster, as the database can look up a name in the index instead of scanning through all ``User`` objects sequentially.

 To see the difference for yourself, try adding the :ref:`analyze
 <ref_cli_edgedb_analyze>` keyword before a query with an index compared